stevegotham/potsie/README.md

-A game of chance using virtual dice
+A game of chance using virtual dice, created with javascript, jquery, html, and css
 # potsie